-The tournament had different shapes, names, and venues but one thing didn’t change.
+The ATP Finals tournament has had different shapes, names, and venues but one thing didn’t change.
 At the end of each season, the world’s best players battle for some really huge money.
 The 2019 edition will be the 50th staging of this prestigious event.
 Today, we take a look at some players who didn’t handle the occasion too well.

 Meet the worst ever